DaranDachte/Countries_of_the_World/README.md

 # Countries of the World
-In this application, I decided to improve my knowledge of TypeScript and Redux.
+In this application, I decided to improve my knowledge of TypeScript, Context API and Redux.
 Styles are made using the SASS preprocessor.
-The design was taken from Figma.com
 Follow this link to see how it works.

   <a href="https://countries-of-the-world-fr5x.vercel.app" target="_blank">Countries of the World</a>